Harshitavkb26/katacoda/kubernetes/step2.md

-## 2. Install basic tools

  Kubernetes is written in Go.
 Building and developing Kubernetes requires a very recent version of Go.[This table](https://github.com/kubernetes/community/blob/master/contributors/devel/development.md#go) lists the required Go versions for different versions of Kubernetes.
 ### Installing GO
 first we download the tarball archive of the go compiler.
 `sudo curl -O https://storage.googleapis.com/golang/go1.17.linux-amd64.tar.gz`{{execute}}